Bondok6/Hello-Microverse/README.md

 # Hello Microverse

-> The only goal here is to master all the tools and best practices you learned in the previous steps because I will be using them on all my upcoming Microverse projects.
+> The only goal here is to master all the tools and best practices I learned in the previous steps because I will be using them on all my upcoming Microverse projects.

 ![screenshot](./app_screenshot.png)